-The school will:
+• The school will:

-- develop and maintain a whole school culture that promotes the benefit of high attendance - work with pupils and their families, building strong relationships, to support high levels of attendance and punctuality and understand any barriers to attendance - investigate unexplained or unjustified absence, applying sanctions where appropriate - take into account individual needs when implementing this policy, including having regard to the Academy's obligations under the Equality Act 2010 and the UN Convention on the Rights of the Child - share information and work collaboratively with the local authority, other schools in the area and other partners including, where required, making appropriate referrals in accordance with local procedures, legislation and guidance
+- develop and maintain a whole school culture that promotes the benefit of high attendance - work with pupils and their families, building strong relationships, to support high levels of attendance and punctuality and understand any barriers to attendance - investigate unexplained or unjustified absence, applying sanctions where appropriate - take into account individual needs when implementing this policy, including having regard to the Academy's obligations under the Equality Act 2010 and the UN Convention on the Rights of the Child

-- regularly monitor, review and analyse attendance and absence data including to identify pupils or cohorts that require attendance support and to set targets for the future - ensure that all pupils can access full-time education, putting strategies in place where this is evidence to suggest that this is not the case - ensure that the school leadership team work together to monitor attendance levels and the effectiveness of this policy - ensure that all legislation and guidance are complied with and reflected in our policies and procedures, including the non-statutory attendance guidance issued by the Department for Education, working together to improve school attendance (2022) - have in place appropriate safeguarding responses for children who are at risk of missing education, having regard to the statutory guidance Keeping Children Safe in Education (please refer to the BPET Child Protection and Safeguarding Policy) - provide information requested by the Secretary of State, including termly absence data collected by the Department for Education - regularly inform parents about their child's attendance and absence levels - support pupils who are returning to education following long term absence - ensure that effective systems to record and report attendance data are in place, including accurate completion of admission and attendance registers using an electronic management information system - assign overall responsibility for championing and improving attendance at the school to a designated senior leader - observe and fulfil the responsibilities set out in guidance issued by the Department for Education (Summary table of responsibilities for school attendance to the extent not covered above or elsewhere in this policy.
+- share information, including returns information required to be shared in accordance with regulations and the DfE Attendance Guidance, and work collaboratively with the local authority, other schools in the area and other partners including, where required, making appropriate referrals in accordance with local procedures, legislation and guidance - regularly monitor, review and analyse attendance and absence data including to identify pupils or cohorts that require attendance support and to set targets for the future - ensure that all pupils can access full-time education, putting strategies in place where there is evidence to suggest that this is not the case - ensure that the trust board and school leadership team work together to monitor attendance levels and the effectiveness of this policy - ensure that all legislation and guidance are complied with and reflected in our policies and procedures, including the DfE Attendance Guidance. - have in place appropriate safeguarding responses for children who are at risk of missing education, having regard to the statutory guidance Keeping Children Safe in Education (please refer to the BPT Child Protection and Safeguarding Policy) - provide information requested by the Secretary of State, including termly absence data collected by the Department for Education - regularly inform parents about their child's attendance and absence levels - support pupils who are returning to education following long term absence - ensure that effective systems to record and report attendance data are in place, including accurate completion of admission and attendance registers using an electronic management information system - assign overall responsibility for championing and improving attendance at the school to a designated senior leader known as the Senior Attendance Champion - observe and fulfil the responsibilities set out in guidance issued by the Department for Education (Summary table of responsibilities for school attendance (applies from 19 August 2024) (publishing.service.gov.uk)) to the extent not covered above or elsewhere in this policy.